 One contribution of this paper is to show that resource-sensitive logics are a useful tool for studying the formal aspects of resources in game theoretical settings.
 Another contribution is to demonstrate that it is possible to obtain rather general results for a large class of games of resources depending on the formal properties of the logic \logica we start with.
 This offers the opportunity to tailor a game to the needs of a certain application without changing the framework.
 We can indeed choose any sensible fragment of a resource-sensitive logic.

 We will work with some fragments of Linear Logic~\cite{girard1987}.
-The results of this paper will draw upon the proof theory and its rules presented in the Appendix~\ref{sec:rules}, even though the technical aspects of the paper can be grasped without a great understanding of the language.
-However, some intuitions about the resource interpretation of Linear Logic can hopefully contribute to make reading through the remainder less dull.
+The conceptual aspects of the paper can be grasped without a great understanding of Linear Logic, but the technical results will draw upon the proof theory and its rules presented in the Appendix~\ref{sec:rules}.
+A basic understanding of logic is thus necessary to follow the proofs in general, and some intuitions about the resource interpretation of Linear Logic can hopefully contribute to make reading through the remainder of this paper less dull.